Midnight Madness (1980 film): Supporting

-Production notes
+Production

-Paul Reubens (better known as Pee-wee Herman) has a small part as the "Pinball City Proprietor".
+Paul Reubens (known for playing Pee-wee Herman) has a small part as the Pinball City Proprietor.
 Other cameos include John Fiedler as Wally Thorpe, one of the other tenants, and Marvin Kaplan as the Bonaventure desk clerk.
 Future film director Andy Tennant plays a member of the Blue team.
+This is Michael J. Fox's first film, credited as Michael Fox.

-Johnie's Fat Boy was Johnie's Coffee Shop located at the corner of Wilshire Blvd and Fairfax on the western edge of the Miracle Mile.
-Though it closed in 2000, the building is still used for filming.

-Pinball City was Castle Park (later Malibu Castle) Miniature Golf in North Hollywood.
-Located at 12400 Vanowen St., it closed in 1998.
+Johnie's Fat Boy was Johnie's Coffee Shop, closed in 2000, and still used for filming.
+Pinball City was Castle Park (later Malibu Castle) Miniature Golf in North Hollywood, closed in 1998.

-The Star Fire game in the video arcade that provides the clue to the final destination was an actual arcade game of the period.
-The game play was real; however a special open cabinet for a standing player had been created for the movie, since the real game cabinet was an enclosed cockpit in which the player was seated.